zephex

 Pairing with verification tools

-check_test scopes files → agent implements → loop_guard verifies → remember the fix pattern if it was non-obvious.
-Memory captures the lesson; loop_guard captures the proof.
+check_test scopes files → agent implements → project_memory remembers the fix pattern if it was non-obvious.
+Memory captures the lesson so the next session does not re-learn it.

 Limits